 A good way to spot and avoid this real estate scam is simply to check out the credentials and reputation of the agent in question.
 You should, for that matter, vet anyone you will be working within a real estate transaction.
 Doing your due diligence with payback big dividends in big ways.

-Having a good local real estate agent in Council Bluffs in your corner is probably the best way to spot and avoid a real estate scam in Council Bluffs.
+Having a good local real estate agent in Council Bluffs in your corner is probably the best way to spot and avoid a real estate scam in Omaha.
 If you have a good local real estate agent, she will always be looking out for your best interests, whether you are a buyer or a seller.